Engel relations in 4-manifold topology: Proof of theorem : A homotopy solution to the AB slice problem.

+With $l_1$ gone, consider the remaining $(n-1)$-component link $\widetilde L$.
+Since the only operations applied to $l_2,\ldots, l_n$ to form $\widetilde L$ were band-sums with unlinks and link-homotopy, the non-repeating $\bar\mu$-invariants of $\widetilde L$ of length $\leq 4$ are trivial.
+The same argument as above now applies to $\widetilde L$.
+Proceeding by induction, the link is eventually reduced to a $4$-component link.
+The condition on non-repeating $\bar\mu$-invariants ensures that it is homotopically trivial.

-The number and types of elementary weakly null-homotopic links that come up in this process for $L$ are determined by the proof of lemma \ref{Engel nilpotent}.
-Each of the elementary links has a {\em null-homotopic} counterpart, illustrated in figure \ref{Engel links}.
-The decompositions $D^4=A_i\cup B_i, i=1,\ldots, n$ are then defined analogously to figure \ref{Torus figure}: each $A_i$ has a single zero-framed $2$-handle, and the $\{ A_i\}$ incorporate all red (dotted) links that are needed in the algebraic argument.
+The number and types of elementary Engel links that come up in this process for $L$ are determined by the proof of lemma \ref{Engel nilpotent}.
+Each of the elementary links has a {\it null-homotopic} counterpart, illustrated in figure \ref{Engel links}.
+The decompositions $D^4=A_i\cup B_i, i=1,\ldots, n$ are then defined analogously to figure \ref{Torus figure}: each $A_i$ has a single zero-framed $2$-handle, and the $\{ A_i\}$ incorporate all dotted links that are needed in the algebraic argument.
 The proof of proposition \ref{homotopy standard prop} then goes through to give disjoint, homotopy standard maps of $A_1,\ldots, A_n$ into $D^4$.
 The proof that the submanifolds $B_i$ admit homotopy standard maps into the collar is directly analogous to that in the almost trivial case considered above.

-\begin{remark} The proof of theorem \ref{ABslice theorem} essentially relied on the asymmetry of the roles played by the $1$- and $2$-handles of the submanifolds $A_i, B_i$: many parallel copies of each dual $1$-handle core are used in the relative slicing whereas a single copy of each $2$-handle must be mapped disjointly.
+\begin{remark} The proof of theorem \ref{ABslice theorem} essentially relied on the asymmetry of the roles played by the $1$- and $2$-handles of the submanifolds $A_i, B_i$.
+Specifically, many parallel copies of each dual $1$-handle core are used in the relative slicing (in the proof of Proposition \ref{homotopy standard prop} the link $J$ is band-summed into the components of $K$ {\it and} their parallel copies), whereas a single copy of each $2$-handle must be mapped disjointly.
 This should be compared with the statement of the Round Handle Problem in section \ref{s-cobordism section} where the analogous links are in fact symmetric, see remark \ref{comparison remark}. \end{remark}